Integrability of certain Hamiltonian systems in $2D$ variable curvature spaces: Applications of Theorem

 \section{Applications of Theorem~\ref{TH_MR}}

 In this section, we give some examples to clarify the applicability of the obtained result.
-The first example illustrates that if Theorem \ref{TH_MR} is not satisfied for a given problem, then this problem is not integrable.
-For these models, the metrics have nonzero curvature. \paragraph{Example 1} As the first example, we consider the integrability of the following Hamiltonian
+The first example illustrates that if the Main Theorem~\ref{TH_MR} is not satisfied for a given problem, then this problem is not integrable.
+For these models, the metrics have nonzero curvature.

-where $n$ and $m$ are integers.
-In physics, the Hamiltonian \eqref{EXA1} describes the motion of a particle due to the influence of potential forces derived from the potential function $V(r,\theta)=-r^m\cos\theta$ on a surface with Gaussian curvature on the form